 Currently, Claude.ai subscriptions are separate from Claude Console.

-Claude Console is where Admin API keys can be generated, which are essential to enable access to Claude Code usage data (on GitClear or any other platform).
-Claude Console does not offer subscription plans - all billing is metered as pre-purchased credits.
+Otherwise, Claude Console (platform.claude.com) is where Admin API keys can be generated for any-sized team.
+Unlike Claude.ai Enterprise plans, Claude Console does not offer subscription plans - all billing is metered as pre-purchased credits.

-In order to instrument GitClear stats, it is necessary for the enterprise to use Claude Console until Anthropic finishes creating a means for Claude.ai users to generate an Admin API key.
+In order to instrument GitClear stats, it is necessary for the enterprise to use Claude Console or use Claude.ai with an Enterprise Plan until Anthropic finishes creating a means for standard Claude.ai Team plans to generate an Admin API key.

 linkHow to determine if you are correctly set up to use Claude Code via Claude Console